soonhahwang/Time-At/README.md

 ## Authorization

-No authorization is needed to use this bot!
+No authorization is needed for this bot!